onurqnel/MyCSJourney/src/content/posts/Linear-Algebra.md

 ---

 ### Matrix Multiplication
-Matrix multiplication has **different rules** compared to addition and subtraction.
 The following conditions must be met:
 1. **The number of columns in the first matrix must be equal to the number of rows in the second matrix.**
 2. **Multiplication is not commutative:**
 $$